vvpn9/Handy-Tools/README.md

 # Handy Tools

-Some handy thoughts and tools encountered when developing
+Some useful thoughts and handy tools encountered when coding